toelt-llc/UNIPA-oranges/README.md

 If using the provided sub-images from `FINAL_SUBIMAGES`, they are already sorted.

 ## `figures.ipynb`
-This notebook reproduces the figures from the paper.
+This notebook reproduces the figures from the paper. <span style="color:red">ADD ARXIV LINK</span>
 Before running `figures.ipynb`, generate `clip_stats.csv` by running `clip_check.ipynb` (see the bottom of the notebook).